AviseInc/bi-coding-challenge/backend/README.md

 pnpm run initial-setup
 ```

-Use this table for a quick guide to the most common commands and when you should run them.
+A quick guide to the most common commands and when you should run them:

 * `pnpm install` - Every time you `git pull`
 * `pnpm exec prisma generate` - Any time `schema/prisma.schema` changes (also when _you_ have changed it on your